 What is a Keyholding Licence?

-In order to become a trusted keyholder, you must obtain a key holding licence from the Security Industry Authority (SIA).
+In order to become a trusted keyholder, you must obtain a key holding licence.
 This would be for all keyholding services and must be provided before any employment takes place.